 Solid preventive care is the foundation for your oral and overall health.
-Good at-home hygiene habits, in combination with professional cleanings, can keep your smile free from decay and other oral health issues like gum disease.
+Good at-home hygiene habits, in combination with professional cleanings with your dentist in Houston, can keep your smile free from decay and other oral health issues like gum disease.
 Regular exams allow us to monitor your oral health so you can address any minor concerns before they become larger, more costly, and more invasive issues.

 We get it, it can be a bit too easy to put off your bi-annual dental exam and we don't blame you, life gets busy!
 But remember, skipping your appointments can cost even more time and money in the future.
 Coming in twice a year allows us to catch small issues before they become time-consuming, expensive problems.
 Regular check-ups only take about an hour and we assure you that we will make it a comfortable process.
 Let's keep that smile of yours healthy with our excellent preventive services.